lindluni/actions-runner-manager/README.md

 #### `/api/v1/token-register`

-- Create a new Registration Token to be used during runner configuration to register a runner to an existing GitHub Actions Organization Runner Group
+- Create a new Registration Token to be used during runner configuration to register a runner to an existing GitHub Actions Organization Runner Group with the name in the `team` parameter

 ```shell
 curl -H "Authorization: <token>" "https://<host>:<port>/api/v1/token-register?team=<team_slug>"